|Position:||Assistant Coach, Defensive Ends|

 • Served as a defensive analyst in 2015 and 2016 and as a senior defensive analyst in 2017, helping the Tigers to a 40-4 record, three ACC championships and three College Football Playoff berths in those three seasons.
-All four years he has been at Clemson, the Tigers have faced Alabama, his alma mater, in the postseason.
+In his first four years at Clemson, the Tigers faced Alabama, his alma mater, in the postseason.
 Clemson faced Alabama just once in the 40 years prior to his arrival at Clemson.

-• Clemson has finished in the top four of the AP and coaches polls in each of his four seasons, the only time in Clemson history it has had four-straight, top-four finishes.
-Clemson has ranked in the top four of all 24 College Football Playoff polls since 2015.
+• Clemson has finished in the top four of the AP and coaches polls in each of his five seasons, the longest such streak in school history.
+Clemson has ranked in the top four of every College Football Playoff poll since 2015.

 • Hall’s relationship with Head Coach Dabo Swinney dates to their college careers at Alabama.
 Both were members of the 1992 national championship team.
 Hall earned first-team All-SEC honors in 1992 and was a UPI Honorable Mention All-American.
 He was captain of Alabama’s 1993 team and was named to the Alabama All-Decade team for the 1990s.

 • The Alabama native led the 1992 Crimson Tide national championship team in tackles (70), including eight tackles for loss and five sacks.
 He added 76 tackles as a senior in 1993.
 He was named first-team All-SEC by the coaches in both seasons.

-• Alabama had a 40-9-1 record in his four years and played four bowl games.
-The Crimson Tide won three of those bowl games, including a 34-13 win over Miami (Fla.) in the Sugar Bowl at the end of the 1992 season that gave Alabama the national title.
+• Alabama had a 40-9-1 record during his four seasons and played four bowl games.
+The Crimson Tide won three of those bowl games, including a 34-13 victory over Miami (Fla.) in the Sugar Bowl at the end of the 1992 season that gave Alabama the national championship.